List of unconstructed state highways in California: State Route 169

-State Route 171, which was proposed from I-5 near San Diego to I-805, was unconstructed until it was deleted in 1994.
+State Route 178

 56.0 miles (90.1 km) of State Route 178 is unconstructed, from east of Ridgecrest to Death Valley National Park.
 The "traversable" route is a winding dirt road through mountain passes in a desolate area.
 It passes through the gunnery range of the China Lake Naval Weapons Center and through the Wingate Wash area (a National Park Service designated wilderness area).
 The area is not suitable for a state highway, and District 9 recommends it be rerouted or deleted from the state highway system (and one of the sections possibly renumbered).